programminghistorian/ph-submissions/lessons/computer-vision-deep-learning-pt1.md

 ---
-title: Computer Vision for the Humanities: an introduction to deep learning for image classification
+title: "Computer Vision for the Humanities: an introduction to deep learning for image classification"
 collection: lessons
 layout: lesson
 slug: LEAVE BLANK